Due to the ongoing threat of COVID-19 I am no longer offering in-office sessions at this time.

 - Counseling is available to anyone who is anywhere currently in Texas or is a Texas resident.

 - For example, if you live in Virginia, but are in Dallas we can do an online session while you’re there.
-Likewise, if you live in Houston, but are visiting Mexico, we can do a session while you’re in Mexico.
+Likewise, if you live in Houston, but are visiting Mexico, we can do a session while you’re in Mexico or Houston.
 Or lastly, as in our case currently, if it’s ill-advised to be in the office together and you’re in Austin, we can do telehealth sessions.

 Telehealth sessions (aka video session) – for Individuals and Couples